The continuum limit of some products of random matrices associated with renewing flows: Discussion and concluding remarks

-This agrees with the numerical values reported by Haynes and Vanneste \cite{HV} in their \S III, but the correspondence is clouded by some unfortunate clashes in the notation.
-To clarify the correspondence, let us take as starting point Haynes \& Vanneste's Equation (3.19):
+The precise correspondence between their function $\Lambda$ and our own $\Lambda(k,\ell)$ is clouded by some unfortunate clashes of notation.
+To clarify it, let us take as starting point Haynes \& Vanneste's Equation (3.19), obtained after separating the spatial variable ${\mathbf x} = (x,y)$ from the temporal variable $t$:

 We recognise on the left-hand side the operator which we would denote $-\left ( N_{21}^2+N_{12}^2 \right )$ in the basic realisation.
 Haynes and Vanneste look for a solution of the form (see their Equation (3.4))